allenai/allennlp/tutorials/tagger/README.md

  As in the PyTorch tutorial we're copying, our model will consist of an embedding layer, a sequence encoder, and a feedforward network.
-One thing we'll do that might seem unusual is _inject_ two of those into our model:
+One thing we'll do that might seem unusual is that we're going to _inject_ two of those into our model:

 ```python
 class LstmTagger(Model):